Ice age

-An ice age is a term describing periods of time when the reduction in the temperature of Earth's surface and atmosphere results in the presence or expansion of continental and polar ice sheets and alpine glaciers.
+An ice age is a period of time when decreased temperature of Earth's surface and atmosphere results in the prolonged presence or expansion of continental alpine glaciers and polar ice caps.
 The term is applied in several different senses to very long and comparatively short periods of cooling.
-Colder periods are called glacials or ice ages, and warmer periods are called interglacials.
+An ice age may consist of numerous sub-periods where the global temperature and glaciation fluctuates, with the colder periods called glacials, and relatively warmer periods called interglacials.